hillscottc/plantapp/README.md

 # plantapp - React + MobX

-Download plant data csv from the [US Dept of Agricutlure Plants DB](https://plants.usda.gov/dl_all.html)
+Uses plant data from the [US Dept of Agricutlure Plants DB](https://plants.usda.gov/dl_all.html)

 ## How it was built